iftahaider/DCF-Valuation-of-Walton-PLC/README.md

 **Note:** I followed a book called "**Financial Modeling and Valuation: A Practical Guide to Investment Banking and Private Equity**" by Paul Pignataro and **YouTube Channel:** [(Paul Pignataro)](https://youtube.com/@anextraining?si=y-K5Ga1ncVwaRtap)

+## Project Overview
+This repository contains a full equity valuation model of Walton Hi-Tech Industries PLC (DSE: WALTONHIL), built using a 10-year DCF framework, bottom-up operational forecasting, industry analysis, and WACC modeling specific to Bangladesh’s macro environment.

 ## Business Analysis: Walton Hi-Tech Industries PLC

-### Executive Summary
 Walton Hi-Tech Industries PLC is Bangladesh's leading vertically integrated manufacturer of consumer electronics and appliances.
 The company has established a dominant market position, holding over 65% share in the refrigerator market and approximately 40% in air conditioners, fueled by a strategic vertical integration model that allows it to manufacture 80% of components in-house.
-This analysis concludes that Walton's primary investment thesis rests on three pillars: (1) sustainable cost advantages from vertical integration, (2) significant growth potential from export market expansion and new product categories, and (3) strong alignment with Bangladesh's "Made in Bangladesh" policy tailwinds.
-The primary risks include intense competition from international brands, macroeconomic pressures on consumer spending, and execution risks associated with new technological ventures.

 ### Business Model & Revenue Streams